PickNikRobotics/moveit_pro_training_ws/doc/01_installing_moveit_studio.md

 ```
 Feel free to play around with MoveIt Studio now!

-You can also run
+You can also run the following if you're only interested in building the code in the User Workspace.
 ```bash
 cd ~/moveit_studio
 ./moveit_studio build_workspace
 ```
-if you're only interested in building the code in the User Workspace.